inayatullahamin/inayatullahamin.github.io/_pages/profiles.md

 nav_order: 6
 ---

 # 💡 Ideas & Random Thoughts

 This page is an open notebook — a place to capture thoughts, reflections, or experiments that might not fit into formal publications or projects.
 It may include quick notes, sketches, images, or anything worth revisiting later.

 ---

 ## ✍️ Recent Ideas

-- *August 2025*: Example placeholder for an idea — "How might digital tools be used for inclusive policy dialogue in rural Pakistan?"
+- _August 2025_: Example placeholder for an idea — "How might digital tools be used for inclusive policy dialogue in rural Pakistan?"
-- *July 2025*: Another placeholder thought — "The role of AI in evaluating social protection frameworks."
+- _July 2025_: Another placeholder thought — "The role of AI in evaluating social protection frameworks."

 ---

 ## 📷 Visual Sparks

 <div class="row">
   <div class="col-sm mt-3 mt-md-0">